 Find the fibre:

-A food that gives you this much fiber in exchange for just 2 percent of your day’s carbohydrates is definitely a smart choice for diabetics.
+A food that gives you this much fibre in exchange for just 2 percent of your day’s carbohydrates is definitely a smart choice for diabetics.

 A few considerations:

-Just like all things there are few considerations to bear in mind when it comes to coconuts.
+Just like all things, there are a few considerations to bear in mind when it comes to coconuts.

 - Coconut is high in fats, especially saturated fats: so if you’re struggling with your weight, it’s something to eat in moderation.
 On the other hand, those fats can be a positive.
 In combination with the slow-digesting fiber, they’ll help keep you full longer.
 This means you are less likely to snack, and this helps with both weight loss and sugar management.

 - Fresh coconut eaten in moderation is a good dietary option for diabetics.
 In case you don’t have fresh coconut, then roughly 28-30 grams of dried coconut is equivalent to a 2-inch square of fresh coconut.

 - Avoid the variety you get from your supermarket’s baking section, which is stiff with added sugar.

 The recommended intake of fibre for people with and without diabetes is 25 to 38 grams per day.
 And all the above considerations are to be kept in mind as well.
 But it can be difficult to get the exact intake each time and keep yourself away from other forms of food.

 Therefore, it is advised to keep a check on your blood sugar levels using a smartphone glucometer.
 This will help you understand the effect of your food intake and lifestyle on your blood sugar levels.